graphpql/graphpinator/docs/DefiningSchema.md

 ```

-Input fields are defined using `getFieldDefinition` function using the same concept as for defining `Type`, but now we create instances of an `Argument`.
+Input fields are defined using the `getFieldDefinition` function similarly to defining `Type`, but now we create instances of an `Argument`.
 The default value can be set to each argument using a `setDefaultValue` function.

-When an input type is used as a field argument then the `\stdClass` value is provided to the resolver.
-This can be changed using an `DATA_CLASS` contant where a classname of desired DTO can be placed.
-The DTO may declare the properties with names and types corresponding to the declaration of an input type.
+When an input type is used as a field argument, the `\stdClass` value is provided to the resolver.
+This can be changed using an `DATA_CLASS` constant, where the classname of the desired DTO can be placed.
+The DTO may declare properties with names and types corresponding to the declaration of an input type.

 > The properties must be `public` and must not be `readonly` because GraPHPinator hydrates the properties one by one and not by any constructor.

-When a value is ommited by the GraphQL request, the value will not be set into the DTO.
-This has varied concequeces depending on the implementation of the DTO.
+When a value is omitted by the GraphQL request, the value will not be set into the DTO.
+This has varied consequences depending on the implementation of the DTO:
-  - When a `DATA_CLASS` is not overwritten - the ommited property does not exist in the hydrated `\stdClass` instance.
+  - When a `DATA_CLASS` is not overwritten, the ommited property does not exist in the hydrated `\stdClass` instance.
-  - When a `DATA_CLASS` is overwritten and the property is not typed - the ommited property exist in the hydrated DTO instance and has a `null` value, as PHP makes `null` the default for properties without a type.
+  - When a `DATA_CLASS` is overwritten and the property is not typed, the ommited property exist in the hydrated DTO instance and has a `null` value, as PHP makes `null` the default for properties without a type.
-  - When a `DATA_CLASS` is overwritten and the property is typed - the ommited property exist in the hydrated DTO instance and has a value of `unset`, as is PHP behaviour on typed properties.
+  - When a `DATA_CLASS` is overwritten and the property is typed, the ommited property exist in the hydrated DTO instance with an `unset` value, following PHP's behavior for typed properties.

 ## Creating schema